Studying in Germany

 However, the reality is a little more complicated.

-Firstly, there are relatively few of these cheaper courses at the undergraduate level that are taught solely in English, fewer than 100 at the time of writing, most in universities were the vast majority of course are taught in English.
+Firstly, there are relatively few of these cheaper courses at the undergraduate level that are taught solely in English, fewer than 100 at the time of writing, most in universities where the vast majority of courses are taught in English.
 There are, of course, some excellent private options: the Carl Benz School in Karlsruhe and Jacobs University in Bremen being the stand-out options.

 Secondly, and perhaps more importantly, is the fact that to enter German public universities students need to be able to fit into the German equivalent of A Levels, the Abitur.
 As a result of this, entry to German public universities with A Levels is really hard.